-The Statement of Net Position and the Statement of Revenues, Expenses, and Changes in Net Position include all of the assets and liabilities of the Port using the accrual basis of accounting, which is the method used by most private sector businesses.
+The statement of net position and the statement of revenues, expenses, and changes in net fund position include all of the assets and liabilities of the Port using the accrual basis of accounting, which is the method used by most private sector businesses.
 All of the current year's revenues and expenses are taken into account regardless of when the cash is received or paid by the Port.

-These two reports show the Port's net position and the changes to it during 2016.
+These two reports show the Port's net position and the changes to it during 2017.
 The Port's net position is its assets minus its liabilities.
 This is one measure of financial position of the Port.
 Over time, increases or decreases in the Port's net position is a good indicator of whether its financial strength is improving or deteriorating.
 You need to consider other factors not shown on these two financial reports in order to assess the Port's true financial condition.
 Factors such as changes in the Port's tax base and the condition of the Port's asset base are also important when assessing the overall financial condition of the Port.